hemanthkumardm/SFAL-VSD-SoC-Design/Day2/README.md

     </details>
     <details>
         <summary>Introduction to Logic Synthesis</summary>
-        1. RTK design :- Behavioural representation of the required specification
+        1. RTL design :- Behavioural representation of the required specification
 <img width="402" alt="Screenshot 2024-10-22 at 1 03 31 AM" src="https://github.com/user-attachments/assets/8af7b724-9f76-45aa-a56b-21fbd58f2757">
         2. Synthesis :- RTL tp gate level translation the design is converted into gates and the connections are mode between the gates